pimverschuuren/Deduplication/README.md

+# How to run it

+The script NeuralNetwork.py can be run together with the supplied dataset.csv and the following packages:
+- Python (3.6.8)
+- Numpy (1.16.4)
+- Pandas (0.23.2)
+- Matplotlib (3.0.2)
+- Scipy (1.1.0)
+- Scikit-learn (0.21.2)
+- Keras (2.2.4)

+Next to the package the version is given on which the script is tested.

 # Deduplication

 This repository contains a neural network that is build to identify duplicate entries in a dataset.
 An anonymized dataset is supplied to train and evaluate the model on.
 Additionally, the similarity functions that were used to model the similarity between two entries are also supplied.